vapor/vapor/README.md

 app.providers.append(VaporFastServer.Provider)
 ```

+## Compatibility

+Vapor has been tested on OS X 10.11, Ubuntu 14.04, and Ubuntu 15.10.

-My website `http://tanner.xyz` is currently running using Vapor.
+My website `http://tanner.xyz` as well as `http://qutheory.io` are currently running using Vapor on DigitalOcean.

 ## Attributions